Posted on: novembre 27, 2023

 Only certain government officials can ask for your ID.
 These are: police officers, ticket inspectors (public transport) and special enforcement officers (BOA’s in Dutch) like labor inspectors and forest wardens.

 Amsterdam’s most narrow alley including nine window brothels.

 Window prostitution businesses are allowed to be open to visitors from 08:00 am to 06:00 am.
 Yes, the window brothels are op 22 hours a day!
-The women tend to work in 8 hour shifts and are not allowed to work more than 11 hours a day.
+The sex workers tend to work in 8 hour shifts and are not allowed to work more than 11 hours a day.